pgphi/Sentiment-Analysis/README.md

 # Sentiment-Analysis

 This project is about sentiment-analysis.
-Indeed reviews were crawled.
+Indeed reviews were crawled with BeautifulSoup.
 Based on those, it was decided whether a review was positiv or negativ.
 Labels were negativ (1) and positive (0).
 Reviews with 3,4 and 5 starts were positive and 1,2 star ratings were labeled as negative.

 Further details about the project: